kmario4180/kmario4180.github.io/_posts/2020-03-02-Won "SNU Graduate Scholarship for Basic Science Research".md

 tags: [scholarship]
 ---

-I won my first scholarship as a graduate student! <br/>
+I have won my first scholarship as a graduate student! <br/>
-Due to COVID-19, ceremony wasn't held this year. <br/>
+Unfortunately, due to COVID-19, the scholarship ceremony was not held this year. <br/>
-All, please stay safe & healthy!

 <center>